Powerlearnproject/se-assignment-day-2-git-and-github-SkyFIONA/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Steps to make the first commit:

+Clone the repository or initialize Git locally.
+Add files or make changes.
+Stage the changes using git add <filename> or git add . for all files.
+Commit the changes with git commit -m "Initial commit".
+Push the commit using git push.
+Definition of commits:
+A commit represents a snapshot of changes in the repository.
+It includes a description and marks a specific point in the project's history.

+Benefits:

+Helps track changes over time.
+Allows reverting to previous states.
+Facilitates collaboration by documenting contributions.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?